 DKK 500 for members (Both personal members and employees of member companies/institutes)

-DKK 800 for non-members (You can sign up as a member below)
+DKK 800 for non-members (You can sign up as a member just after signing up for the symposium below)

 DKK 200 for student members (Bachelor- and master-student members)

 After the symposium we will host a dinner.
-The society will cover half of the dinner costs so that we can offer this possibility for only DKK 200 per participant.
+The society will cover half of the dinner costs so that we can offer a cozy dinner with battery aficionados for only DKK 200 per participant.
 You can sign up for the conference and as a member at the same time to get your discount at our website.